codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 Some common scenarios are

-* a pipeline that uses a shared resource such as a database or queue and you want to limit how many pipelines can access it
+* a pipeline that uses a shared resource such as a database or queue and you want to limit how many pipelines can access it and
-* a pipeline that deploys to a single production environment (in most cases you only want one active pipeline touching production)
+* a pipeline that deploys to a single production environment (in most cases you only want one active pipeline touching production).

 You can set these parameters either on the trigger level or on the pipeline level (if the pipeline has multiple triggers defined).